QuickBooks Blog

 Operating Costs: Definition, Formula, and Example

-Thus, as a manufacturer, you need to manage operating expenses.
-This can be done in a way that you achieve desired returns and efficiency.
+Operating costs can make up a substantial portion of your total production expenses.
+As a manufacturer, you'll need to manage operating expenses.
+This can be done in a way where you can achieve desired returns and efficiency for your business.

 A person sitting at a desk with a laptop.